kenmanga666/Taskmanager/README.md

 - `Task` : Representation of a task with methods for the creation and management of the task and subTasks.
 - `TaskDetails` : The class that contains the logic behind the 'Open Task' button and the management of the task's details (title, priority, description, category).
 - `TaskListCellRenderer` : The class that contains the logic behind the rendering of the tasks in the list (to display the task's title center in the list and color according to the priority of the task).
+- `FileManager` : The class that contains the logic behind the saving and loading of the tasks in the json files.

 ## Authors
 Vallée Kenny